togzhan23/nosql-/README.md

-# nosql
+# NoSQL
-# To-Do App Backend
+# Blogging Platform Backend

 Final assignment for Advanced Databases (NoSQL).
 Teamwork by Togzhan Oral and Yelnura Akhmetova.

 ## Overview
-This is the backend service for a To-Do application, built using Node.js and Express.
-It provides APIs for user authentication and task management, utilizing MongoDB as the database.
+This is the backend service for a blogging platform, built using Node.js and Express.
+It provides APIs for user authentication and blog management, utilizing MongoDB as the database.

 ## Features
 - User authentication (JWT-based)
-- Task management (Create, Read, Update, Delete tasks)
+- Blog management (Create, Read, Update, Delete blogs)
 - Input validation
 - Secure password hashing
 - Cross-Origin Resource Sharing (CORS) enabled

 ## Technologies Used
 - Node.js (Express.js framework)
 - MongoDB (via Mongoose ODM)
 - JWT for authentication
 - bcryptjs for password hashing
 - Express Validator for input validation
 - dotenv for environment variable management

 ## Installation